solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     Employ virtual network peering or VPN Gateways to join the application's virtual networks.

--   Configure data protection at-rest and in-motion (see the [Security and Compliance document](03_MySQL_Security_Compliance.md)).
+-   Configure data protection at rest and in motion (see the [Security and Compliance document](03_MySQL_Security_Compliance.md)).

 -   [General Azure Networking Best